COVID-19 VACCINATION POLICY

 2. Accepted Vaccines

-- THS will accept COVID-19 vaccines that have been approved by Health Canada and/or the World Health Organization (WHO).
+- Toronto Health School will accept COVID-19 vaccines that have been approved by Health Canada and/or the World Health Organization (WHO).

 - Individuals who have received a vaccine that is not approved by Health Canada and/or the World Health Organization (WHO) will not be permitted to enter the campus until 14 days after receiving their approved single-dose vaccine or the first dose of an approved double-dose vaccine.